ezynda3/ezynda3.github.io/_posts/2016-04-13-simplify-php-configs-with-environment-variables.md

 Basically, factor four discusses the idea of backing services or resources.
 Most web applications utilize at least one external resource.
 A database is probably the most common.
 A modern web application shouldn't really care too much about the details of these resources except how to connect to it.
 These resources should be interchangeable without the need for a change in your source code.

 One of the first pieces that need to be in place for this is having a flexible configuration system.
 In PHP you can store configuration in a handful of ways.
 Probably the most common and easiest is to just store it in code itself.
-You can orginaize it and keep it somewhat manageable
+You can orginaize it and keep it somewhat manageable by keeping PHP files with config settings separate.
+The only problem is that you need to actually edit the source whenever you want to make a configuration change.

+There is a better way.